Cwantic/Documentation/Analysis/index.md

 ![Image](../Images/Analysis12.jpg)

-The type of results are **code dependent**

-    Documentation will come soon…

-You can also visualize the max stress :
+The results are **code dependent**.
+The third colum shows the stress ratio, defined as the calculated stress divided by the allowable stress.

+The stresses are shown at each extremity of the elements.
+The maximum stresses of both extremities may be displayed instead by checking "Show max element stress" :

 ![Image](../Images/Analysis14.jpg)